Yellowstone Up Close & Personal

 Yellowstone Youth Conservation Corps (YCC)

-Yellowstone is offering its Youth Conservation Corps (YCC) program for summer in 2024—a month-long residential program for young people between the ages of 15 and 18 years of age.
-They must be a US citizen or permanent resident of the United States, its territories, or its possessions.
-They also must provide a valid US Social Security number.
-Completed application materials must be received by March 1st, 2024.
+Yellowstone is offering its Youth Conservation Corps (YCC) program for the 38th consecutive summer in 2026—a month-long program for young people between 15 and 18 years of age.
+Session 1 will run from June 14–July 15 and Session 2 from July 19–August 18.
+Participants must be a US citizen or permanent resident of the United States or its territories, as well as possess a valid US Social Security number.

 Participants develop their job and leadership skills while exploring personal values, gaining self-esteem, expanding their awareness of work ethics, and learning firsthand about environmental and conservation issues.
 Corps members also participate in evening and weekend recreational activities and discover the many options for careers in the National Park Service and other land management agencies.